akorzunin/Spotify_save_DW/README.md

  - OR use this service

 ## How to use
-1. Press Save DW button to login with you Spotify account
+1. Press Save DW button to login with you Spotifyu account
 2. Now site listening you playback
 ## Install